shatayu/HayBox/README.md

 Instead, the A press on plugin disables all timing based nerfs.

-Additionally, it has a new feature from B0XX firmware 4.1 where you can hold B on plugin to get the shorter recovery coordinates all have magnitudes about 0.8, for use with teleport recovery characters.
+Additionally, you can hold B on plugin to get the shorter recovery coordinates all have magnitudes about 0.8, for use with teleport recovery characters, and you can hold down on plugin to get the crouch-walk option select.

 It also currently has built-in support for a handful more boards than mainline Haybox, notably B0XX R4, Htangl, and Rana Digital.